 Financial aid awards are offered based on the information available at the time of the award.
 Students are expected to maintain eligibility throughout the year.
 Failure to meet federal, state or institutional eligibility criteria may result in adjustment or cancellation of awards.

 Common eligibility failures include:

+Students who withdraw from the university will be subject to federal return of Title IV, state and institutional refund calculations.
+These regulations determine how much of your financial aid awards are earned at the time of withdrawal.
+Prorated financial aid awards may result in a balance owed to the university.
 Students who withdraw from the university during the fall semester will have their aid cancelled for the spring semester.
 If a student re-enrolls in the spring semester, financial aid will be reinstated based on availability of funds.
-Additional information on the Financial Aid Withdrawal Policy
+Additional information is found on the Withdrawal Policy webpage.

 Grant and scholarship aid that, combined, exceed the cost for tuition, fees, books, and required equipment & supplies may be considered taxable income.
 You are responsible for your own record-keeping, so that you can complete your tax forms properly.

 For additional information, please refer to IRS Publication 970: Tax Benefits for Education, available on the IRS website, or discuss your situation with a personal income tax professional.